WahahaYes/FaceAnonEval/README.md

 pip install -r requirements.txt
 ```

 By default, the requirements are configured to support CUDA-enabled GPUs.
-If running on CPU, run the following commands after installing requirements:
+If running on CPU, run the following commands after installing requirements (these lines can additionally be uncommented from the Dockerfile to automatically generate CPU-ready Docker images):
 ```
 pip uninstall onnxruntime-gpu
 pip install onnxruntime